Hotel Le Morgane

 - Room Type: Hotel; Hotel Room

-Chamonix is a tradition alpine town and is as different from any purpose built resort as you can get.
-It covers a large area – from Les Houches, the first village as you drive up from the valley to Argentiere at the far end is 21 kms.
-Each area has its own character and ski access but it is true to say that the ski area are less well connected than in many resorts.
+Chamonix is a traditional alpine town and is as different from any purpose built resort as you can get.
+It covers a large area – from Les Houches, the first village as you drive up from the valley to Argentiere at the far end is 13 miles (21 km).
+Each area has its own character and ski access but it is true to say that the ski areas are less well connected than in many resorts.

-This is a cosmopolitan town with incredible scenery – the mountains dominate with Mont Blanc (4,810m) towering over the south, and Le Brevent (2,525m) on the north of the valley.
-It is the home of Alpinism and you’ll find monuments and statue to the heroes of climbing such as Balmat and Paccard who first climbed Mont Blanc in 1786.
+This is a cosmopolitan town with incredible scenery – the mountains dominate with Mont Blanc 15780 feet (4,810 m) towering over the south, and Le Brevent 8284 feet (2,525m) on the north of the valley.
+It is the home of Alpinism and you’ll find monuments and statues to the heroes of climbing such as Balmat and Paccard who first climbed Mont Blanc in 1786.

-The centre which is partly pedestrianised is vibrant and there are a plethora of shops, bars and restaurants.
-This is a town that lives and breaths sport so you’ll see climbers, mountaineers, skiers, boarders and cyclists all year round – the place inspires you to want to do more.
+The center which is partly pedestrianized is vibrant and there are a plethora of shops, bars, and restaurants.
+This is a town that lives and breaths sport so you’ll see climbers, mountaineers, skiers, boarders, and cyclists all year round – the place inspires you to want to do more.

 Chamonix is only a short transfer from Geneva and Italy is just a drive away through the Mont Blanc tunnel so you’ll notice elements of Swiss and Italian culture in the buildings and in the food.

-Chamonix is a traditional working town that is very much a linear development along the narrow valley which runs from northeast to southwest, with Mont Blanc (4,810m) towering over the south, and Le Brevent (2,525m) on the north.
+Chamonix is a traditional working town that is very much a linear development along the narrow valley which runs from northeast to southwest, with Mont Blanc 15780 feet (4,810m) towering over the south, and Le Brevent 8284 feet (2,525m) on the north.

 There is a regular bus service that links the different areas of the resort that is free with your lift pass.

 Chamonix’s ski area is, unlike many other ski resorts, made up of five different ski areas, two of which are linked together with the rest separated along the length of the valley.
-Since the Chamonix valley is low and the ski lifts rise to over 3000m, there are plenty of opportunities to ski 2000 or more metres of vertical descent here.
+Since the Chamonix valley is low and the ski lifts rise to over 3000m, there are plenty of opportunities to ski 6561 feet (2000 or more meters) of vertical descent here.

 If you’re coming here piste skiing, there are around 150km of pistes, accessed by a total of 67 ski lifts split between the main ski areas and the low mountain beginner zones.
 Chamonix also has two snow parks.